An 8-Day road trip from Buffalo, NY, with all the best that western New York has to offer!

 Visit the Susan B. Anthony House & Museum, home of the famous women’s rights leader.

 Explore nearby Pittsford, where you can stroll along or cruise down the Erie Canal, and shop at one of the world’s largest Wegmans.

 Where to Eat in Rochester

 Dinosaur BBQ-Our local friends took us here when we came to visit.
 It was delicious, and very close to the Museum of Play.

 Wegmans-They have a cafe area with pizza, subs, sushi, a coffee shop, a salad bar, and SO many options of prepared food that you can take and heat up right in their microwave right there!
+Some of the Wegmans in Rochester even have full-blown restaurants.
 Or you can just go shopping, because it is a grocery store, after all.
 Wegmans is the BEST.